Bounding adapted Wasserstein metrics

-\end{thm} In other words, $\a\w^{(\sigma)}_1$ can be bounded by $\w_1$ up to an error term depending only on the tails of $\mu\ast\xi_{\sigma}$.
+for some $C>0$ that depends only on a noise distribution $\xi$. \end{thm} In other words, $\a\w^{(\sigma)}_1$ can be bounded by $\w_1$ up to an error term depending only on the tails of $\mu\ast\xi_{\sigma}$.
 In the next section we show that the scaling of order $\w_1/\sigma$ in the upper bound is essentially optimal.
 Our second main result pertains to the question, how much information is lost by considering $\mu\ast \xi_{\sigma}$ instead of its unperturbed version $\mu$.